In this writeup, I explain the solutions to the picoCTF Here’s a LIBC challenge.

 To do that we’ll have to use the GOT and PLT.

-They’re both used only in dynamic linked ELF files.
+They’re both used exclusively in dynamic linked ELF files.

 GOT (Global Offset Table)